 - weight loss

-Your GP will ask about your symptoms and examine you.
-He or she may do some of the following tests, or refer you to a urologist (a doctor who specialises in identifying and treating conditions of the urinary system).
+Your GP will ask about your symptoms and will ask to examine you.
+He or she may ask you to have some of the following tests.

-- A digital rectal examination (DRE) – an examination of your prostate.
+- A digital rectal examination (DRE) – a physical examination of your prostate.
 Your doctor will feel your prostate through the wall of your rectum (back passage).
 If you have prostate cancer, it may feel harder than usual, or knobbly.

 - A prostate biopsy.
 A biopsy is a small sample of tissue.
-This will be sent to a laboratory for testing to determine the type of cells and if these are benign or cancerous.
+This will be sent to a laboratory for testing to determine the type of cells and if these or cancerous or not.